Cypress College: Library

 The Cypress College Library has a collection of approximately 70,000 books, 5,000 periodicals (mainly online), a large collection of reference works, and a variety of DVDs.
 The library offers students free 24/7 access to electronic databases with full text magazine, newspaper, journal, and encyclopedia articles.
 The library's special collections/archives houses materials that hold value to the college.
 These collections are not open to the public.

 Student life

-Sports
+Athletics

 Cypress College has 13 intercollegiate teams, including men's and women's teams.
 The athletics teams are nicknamed the Chargers.
 For men the school offers baseball, basketball, golf, soccer, swim & dive, and tennis.
 Women are offered basketball, soccer, softball, swim & dive, tennis, volleyball, and water polo.
 These programs have attained 73 conference titles and 24 state championships.

-Clubs

-There are many clubs offered at Cypress College.
-Clubs active as of fall 2013 are the Anime Club, Associated Mathematicians of Cypress College, Black Student Union (BSU), Campus Christians, Engineering and Physics Club (EPC), Honors Club, Human Services Club, International Club, Muslim Students Association (MSA), and Psychology Club.
+The college's notable alumni list is heavily influenced by the 20 Major League Baseball players and 137 MLB draft picks.
+These include Hall of Fame member Trevor Hoffman.
+The athletics alumni also include NBA All-Star selections Swen Nater and Mark Eaton, who both played for Cypress' first basketball coach, Don Johnson.
+In 2009, the school renamed its basketball court "Don Johnson Court" in his honor.

+Cypress College has won state championships in nine team sports and is also represented by individuals in additional sports such as golf, dive, and tennis.
+The softball team has earned 10 California championships, followed by baseball with five.
+These two teams were coached by brothers Brad (softball) and Scott (baseball) Pickler, who combined won 27 Orange Empire Conference Championships and 13 California state championships.